 But remember: Dollar cost averaging does not assure a profit or protect against loss in declining markets.
 For the strategy to be effective, you must continue to purchase shares in both market ups and downs.

-Diversify The average return of the S&P 500 is based on the average returns of 500 of the largest public companies in the US, adjusted based on each company's market capitalization.
-The S&P 500's wide-ranging holdings help provide the kind of diversification that many investors aim for to decrease their risk.
+The average returns of US large-cap stocks are based on the returns of hundreds of public companies in the US.
+These wide-ranging holdings help provide the kind of diversification that many investors aim for to decrease their risk.

-While individual stocks may see short-term, or even longer-term, returns that trump the broader stock market's (as represented by S&P 500), they also carry much more concentrated risk.
+While individual stocks may see short-term, or even longer-term, returns that trump the broader stock market's (as represented by groupings like a collection of large-cap stocks), they also carry much more concentrated risk.
 The overall stock market has never zeroed out, but individual companies have.

-By investing in a wide range of companies, you decrease the risk you'll wind up with a losing hand.
+By investing in a wide range of companies, any losses incurred by an individual investment in your portfolio may have a lesser impact on your portfolio overall.
 And if individual stocks you buy do stumble and fall, hopefully others will rise to help balance it out.

 But remember: The goal of diversification is not necessarily to boost performance—it won't ensure gains or guarantee against losses.
 Diversification does, however, have the potential to improve returns for whatever level of risk you're aiming to take on.

 You can, of course, buy individual stocks yourself.
 But putting in the time, effort, and research it takes to pick them thoughtfully can be challenging.
 That's where mutual funds, index funds, exchanged-traded funds (ETFs), and target-date funds come in.
-With funds, professionals do the research for you, either by conducting due diligence themselves or by simply aiming to duplicate the performance of a major market index, like the S&P 500.
-In either case, they provide a diversified portfolio of many investments that offer the chance of benefitting from compounding returns.
+With mutual funds, professionals do the research for you, either by conducting due diligence themselves or by simply aiming to duplicate the performance of a major market index, like the S&P 500.
+In either case, they strive to provide a diversified portfolio of many investments, with the goal of potentially benefiting from compounding.